damienmaguire/Tesla-Drive-Unit/README.md

 21/01/20 : V4b design files now released.
 Both fully built and partial built boards available from the EVBMW webshop :
             https://www.evbmw.com/index.php/evbmw-webshop
-            Don't want to buy from me and support ongoing developemnt?
+            Don't want to buy from me and support ongoing development?
             That's ok as this release also includes the BOM, CPL and                                                                             Gerber files needed to build your own at JLCPCB : https://jlcpcb.com

 Have fun :)